-FSANZ considers the four substances to be nutritive substances because their addition to food is intended to achieve specific nutritional purposes (as per the stated definition of a nutritive substance in section 1.1.2-12 of the Code).
-The Applicant has demonstrated this in accordance with the requirements in the FSANZ Application Handbook (section 3.3.3).
-Therefore, if approved, an express permission for 2'-FL/DFL, LNT, 6'-SL and 3'-SL to be used as a nutritive substance is required in section S29-5 in addition to the permission as food produced using gene technology above.
+FSANZ considered the four substances to be nutritive substances because their addition to food is intended to achieve specific nutritional purposes (as per the stated definition of a nutritive substance in section 1.1.2-12 of the Code).
+Therefore, an express permission for 2'-FL/DFL, LNT, 6'-SL and 3'-SL to be used as a nutritive substance is required in section S29-5 in addition to the permission as food produced using gene technology above.